Improve your site revenue by upselling and cross-selling like a pro. Here are quick and easy tips to help you boost your sales.

 Congratulations!
 The battle has been won – you've made a sale.

 But in reality, the battle has just begun.
 Making a sale is one thing, but what comes next?
 Hopefully more sales, and that's where upselling and cross-selling come in to play.

 These popular sales techniques help drive more sales from already converted customers, which are proven to be easier sales to make.

-Upselling is something we're all well aware of, but for review, it's when a sales technique in which a salesperson is able to entice a customer to purchase more expensive items or upgrades in order to make a more profitable sale.
+Upselling is something we're all well aware of, but for review, it's when a sales technique in which a salesperson entices a customer to purchase more expensive items or upgrades to make a more profitable sale.
 According to Marketing Metrics, "the probability of selling to a new prospect is 5 to 20%.
 The probability of selling to an existing customer is 60 to 70%."
 Cross-selling involves selling additional products and services to an existing customer based on their initial purchase.

-Read on for five quick and easy upselling and cross-sellling techniques that will help drive site revenue.
+Read on for five quick and easy upselling and cross-selling techniques that will help drive site revenue.

 When it comes to upselling, more options do not necessarily increase the chances of a sale.

 It is important to keep in mind here that more choices simply generate more confusion and often overwhelm consumers.

 Successful upsells begin with a solution to their problems.
 Not more confusion and questions.
 Therefore, it is a wise idea to keep things simple.
 When it comes to offering cross-selling recommendations, for example, don't offer 27 different possibilities.

 Stick with just a few, well-targeted recommendations to maximize your shot at a successful sale.
 GoDaddy limits their upselling items to just three items.
 When a customer orders a domain name, the system will ask if the customers are interested in domain privacy, web hosting or email hosting.